Title IX AT CSCU

 CSCU has designated Angelo Simoni as the system Title IX Coordinator.

 Connecticut State Colleges and Universities (CSCU)

-Every CSCU campus has a Deputy Title IX Coordinator, who has special training in helping students who are facing issues related to sexual harassment and assault.
-The Deputy Title IX Coordinators are also responsible for monitoring compliance with Title IX and ensuring that reports of sex discrimination, sexual harassment and sexual violence are investigated and addressed by the institution.
-Each campus has a webpage providing contact information for the Deputy Title IX Coordinator as well as other persons on campus who can help.
+Each of the 12 Community Colleges and COSC have a Deputy Title IX Coordinator and the 4 CT State Universities have a Title IX Coordinator.
+The Deputy Title IX Coordinators and the Title IX Coordinators have special training in helping students who are facing issues related to sexual harassment and assault.
+The Deputy Title IX and Title IX Coordinators are also responsible for monitoring compliance with Title IX and ensuring that reports of sex discrimination, sexual harassment, and sexual violence are investigated and addressed by the institution.
+Each campus has a webpage providing contact information for the Deputy Title IX or Title IX Coordinator as well as other personnel on campus who can provide assistance.

 |Central Connecticut State University||New Britain|